bham-carpentries/git-novice-python-ci/_episodes/04-changes.md

 > ~~~
 > {: .bash}
 > ~~~
-> * 005937f Add qualification about sum being floating point result
+> * 005937f Add qualification about sum being floating point result in sum_function
 > * 34961b1 Add documentation to the sum_functions method in functions.py
 > * f22b25e Created a summing function in functions.py
 > ~~~